Support us

 Learning to understand cancer, which is an extremely complex disease involving the entire body, requires research involving living animals – which, in our institute, are rodents.
 This is an important ethical dilemma.

-We want to be open and transparent about our research involving living animals and we conduct our research in the most responsible manner, with great care for the wellbeing of our animals.
+We want to be open and transparent about our research involving living animals, and we conduct our research in the most responsible manner, with great care for the wellbeing of our animals.
 A commitment to reduce, refine and replace animal experiments, wherever possible, underpins all our work.
+In November 2021, the NKI signed the nation-wide Transparency Agreement on Animal Testing.

-Our infrastructure and buildings are being updated to incorporate energy saving measures, green roofs, automatic light switches, etc..
-In our canteen we provide a wide range of non-meat products.
+Our infrastructure and buildings are being updated to incorporate energy-saving measures, green roofs, automatic light switches, etc. In our company restaurant, we provide a wide range of non-meat products.
 We try to reduce the amount of waste we produce.
-Our employees are stimulated to use environmental friendly alternatives to commute.
+Our employees are encouraged to use environmentally friendly alternatives to commute.

 In our financial report, we provide public disclosure about our policy, activities, and finances.
 In our scientific annual report, we provide public disclosure about our research policy, activities and output.